Fangzzxx/ICHIP-PS2/README.md

 - The length of opcode is 5 bits.
 The list of opcodes and function associated with them is given below.

 ![Opcode](https://github.com/Fangzzxx/ICHIP-PS2/blob/main/Images/7.png)

+## Testing
+- You will be provided two text files.
+One contained the set of instructions to be executed.
+Other contained the data to be stored in the memory.
+- We had to Upload the program in the code segment of the Memory and the data in the data segment of the Memory.
+- We Created a testbench with a clock cycle of 100 MHz and executed all the instructions in a sequential order.
+After complete execution of all the instructions, the data segment of Memory was written in an output.txt file.